 Do You Have Items that You Need to Dispose in Between the Hazardous Waste Collection Events in April and November?

-For household hazardous waste items (unbroken CFL light bulbs, paint cans, pesticides, pool chemicals, etc.) residents are encouraged to items to the Miami-Dade County Home Chemical Collection Centers at the following addresses:
+For household hazardous waste items (unbroken CFL light bulbs, paint cans, pesticides, pool chemicals, etc.) residents are encouraged to take items to the Miami-Dade County Home Chemical Collection Centers at the following addresses:

 The hours of operations for both locations are Wednesday-Sunday from 9am-5pm.

 Coral Gables Diverts Over 182,000 Pounds of Electronic and Household Hazardous Waste from Potentially Entering the Landfill

 On Saturday November 17 th, the City of Coral Gables celebrated America Recycles Day by recycling old electronics and safely disposing of household hazardous waste in an environmentally friendly manner.
 The event was a huge success with over 400 cars (approximately 800 people) that attended.
 As a result, over 28,000 pounds of material was collected and diverted from the landfill.
 This included 12,000 pounds of electronic waste, 7,700 pounds of household hazardous waste, and 8,400 pounds of sensitive documents were shredded.
 Any electronic item that has a plug or takes batteries was recycled.
 Coral Gables residents were able to drop off their household hazardous waste (ex: paint cans, pool chemicals, compact fluorescent light bulbs, cleaners, oils, batteries, and household pesticides).
 Residents were also encouraged to bring any large boxes or pieces of cardboard to the event and the City ensured they got recycled properly.
 As a result of the collection events over the last 3 years, the city has been able to divert over 120,000 pounds of electronic waste and household hazardous waste from potential entering the landfill.
 The City has also been able to shredded over 17,000 pounds of sensitive documents.
 These household hazardous waste collection events are organized in partnership with the Coral Gables Sustainability Advisory Board, the City of Coral Gables Police and Public Works Departments, STS Electronic Recycling, and Clean Harbors.
 For more information on the event or other City sustainability efforts please call 305-460-5008.